EloraHob/naynayiskoot-projects/README.md

 A heartfelt thank you to my sister, whose love and support have been the inspiration behind this project.
 Your enthusiasm and creativity are the driving forces that keep me going.

-And, of course, a special shoutout to Chanel, the goodest doggo, whose vibrant personality helped shape this project.
+And, of course, a special shoutout to Nay-Nay, the goodest doggo, whose vibrant personality helped shape this project.